 Contracts can be accepted with the click of a button.

 They are available on a first-come, first-serve basis, and new ones are released every week.
 Payments are direct deposited into bank accounts within 7 days of the work being completed.
+If you are looking for more ways to get involved with local Amazon routes, we suggest you apply for their Delivery Service Partner program.

 The short-term contract program streamlines business while minimizing risk.
 Carriers can commit to future work and enjoy competitive rates for the work.
 It gives carriers peace of mind.
 Small fleet owners can balance work certainty with freedom to optimize as the industry fluctuates.